dennyabrahamsinaga/dennysinaga.com/content/blog/the-cybercooperative-ctf-2023.md

 > You reach a large metal door.
 It's protected by large yellow bars.
 There appears to be an panel with a keypad...

-In this challenge, we are given Bunker.jar file.
-In order to open this file, I use jadx-gui.
+In this challenge, we were provided with the Bunker.jar file.
+To open this file, I utilized jadx-gui.

 ```
 package defpackage;